logzio/logz-docs/_source/no-search/archive4safekeeping-tracing/tracing-highlights.md

     <!-- * [Viewing the trace JSON](/user-guide/distributed-tracing/trace-json): Generate the JSON file for the trace, for future reference -->
     * [Comparing traces](/user-guide/distributed-tracing/compare-traces): See where traces differ from each other by comparing node blocks
     * [Viewing trace topology diagrams](/user-guide/distributed-tracing/topology-system_architecture): See the dependencies and structure of your system, as told by your tracing data
-* [Correlating logs and traces](/user-guide/distributed-tracing/correlate-traces): Harness Kibana and Jaeger for even more powerful insights.
+* [Correlating logs and traces](/user-guide/distributed-tracing/correlate-traces): Harness Open Search Dashboards and Jaeger for even more powerful insights.